 Will the video stay in my camera roll even if the TikTok is deleted?

 Yes.
-Once saved to your Photos library, the video is stored locally on your device.
+Once saved to your Photos library, the video is stored locally on your device (and in iCloud if you use iCloud Photos backup).
 It remains there regardless of what happens to the original TikTok post.

 Conclusion